martinqt/GitExtensionsDoc/source/branches.rst

 .. image:: /images/branch.png
     :align: right

 Branches are used to commit changes separate from other commits.
-It is very common to create a branch when you start working on a feature and you are not sure if this feature will be finished in time for the next release.
+It is very common to create a new branch when you start working on a feature to keep the work done on that feature separate from other work.
+When the feature is complete the branch can be merged or rebased as you choose such that the commits for the feature either remain as a parallel branch or appear as a continuous single line of development as if the branch had never existed in the first place.
 The image on the right illustrates a branch created on top of commit B.

-In Git branches are created very often.
-Creating a branch is very easy to do and it is recommended to create a branch very often.
-In fact, when you make a commit to a cloned repository you start a new branch.
-I will explain this in the pull chapter.

-You can check on what branch you are working in the toolbar.
+You can see the name of your current branch in a combo box in the toolbar.
+You can switch to another branch by choosing from the combo box list.
+In the commit log the current branch has an arrow head to the left of its name.
+If you are not currently on a branch because you have checked out a specific commit but not any particular branch then Git Extensions will show ``(no branch)`` in place of a branch name in the toolbar.
+This is called "Detached HEAD mode".
+In Git you can refer to your current branch or commit by the special reference ``HEAD`` in place of the branch name or commit reference.

 .. image:: /images/branch_name.png